Reducibility of low dimensional Poincar\'e duality spaces: Further remarks

-I want to mention that $\pi_1(X) \cong \Z/2$: This follows directly from the above discussed CW structure on $X$.
-In particular, the orientation double cover is simply connected and hence has reducible Spivak fibration by \cref{reducibility for pi1 trivial 4 PD spaces} without alluding to \cref{4 dimensions}.
+We also want to mention that since $\pi_1(X) \cong \Z/2$, the orientation double cover is simply connected and hence has reducible Spivak fibration by \cref{reducibility for pi1 trivial 4 PD spaces} without alluding to the main theorem of this note or \cite{Hambleton}.

-Furthermore it is worthwhile to notice that in the proof of reducibility for oriented 4-dimensional PD spaces I use \cref{reduction dim 4} whose analog in the non-orientable case is not correct in the following sense.
-In that argument I used that stable oriented bundles over an oriented 4-dimensional PD space are determined by $w_2$ and $p_1$.
-In that argument one uses that the top cohomology of an oriented PD space is torsion free, this breaks in the non-orientable case and in fact it is not correct that bundles are detected by their characteristic classes: Consider the fibre sequence